This post may contain affiliate links. Please read our disclosure policy.

 instant yeast in a bowl of flour, garlic powder, and salt.

-Creative Pizza Recipe Variations
+Pizza Recipe Variations

-• Pepperoni Pizza: Start by spreading 1/2 cup of your chosen sauce—be it pizza sauce, tomato sauce, or marinara sauce, shredded mozzarella cheese, and pepperoni slices.
-Bake until the cheese melts.
+• Pepperoni Pizza: Spread 1/2 cup of pizza sauce, marinara, pomodoro sauce, or tomato sauce over the dough.
+Top with shredded mozzarella and pepperoni slices.
+Bake until the crust is golden and the cheese is melted.

-The Importance Of Accurate Flour Measurement In Small Batch Pizza Dough
+Accurate Flour Measurement For Pizza Dough

 pizza dough stretched over a 9x13 baking pan.